alvartaco/notification-webflux/readme.md

 -----------------------------------------------------------------------------------------------

-For buildeng the application uses:
+Details of the application :

       .   ____          _            __ _ _
      /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \